iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___1.6/report.md

 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 1 reviews"/>
 </p>

+> App is garbage.
+Only for NI.<br> :date: __2020-05-25 23:34:54__

+> What's the point of a Covid app for the public that doesn't even include the latest lockdown rules.
+Its like the government has gone to sleep now that things have eased.
+Should we also stop bothering to take things seriously?
+Och sure, where's the harm...<br> :date: __2020-05-25 10:42:48__

 > Not up to date, the recent info starts at 9 days old.
 I just googled what I was looking for instead.
 What's the point in this app if it doesn't have the latest updates for Northern Ireland?<br> :date: __2020-05-22 23:37:16__

 > Cobblers<br> :date: __2020-05-22 16:22:27__